 I See Spring – The Pack

-First of all let me advise that the pack is free until April 1st.
-It is my way of contributing to the COVID-19 crisis.
-Most schools in America and some in Europe are closed for several weeks.
+First of all let me advise that the pack was free until April 30th 2020.
+It was my way of contributing to the COVID-19 crisis.
 I designed this pack to accomodate some literacy, numeracy and fine motor to support emergent learners.
 Inside the pack is 8 activities.

 - Interactive Errorless Adapted Book called – I See Spring.